“Basically we are trying to ensure that the children do not become child labourers.” Semmalar Selvi, Tamil Nadu, India

 As well as supporting school building works, this year we want to help our partner ensure more girls and women have the chance to be educated.
 In Ghazni province, this means investing in supplementary salaries for 20 female teachers.
 Female teachers are important role models for girls and help families feel comfortable to keep their girls in high school.

-And in Kabul, this means getting behind a new program put forward by our partners and the newly established Afghanistan Rural Women’s Rights Protection Network to support literacy and life skills programs for up to 500 adult women who are breadwinners in their families.
+And in Kabul, this means getting behind a new program put forward by our partners and a newly established women-led rights organisation to support literacy and life skills programs for up to 500 adult women who are breadwinners in their families.
 This program will be led by 20 female instructors across seven centres in Kabul.

 Help our partners in India stand strong in the face of a devastating Covid outbreak